resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 How I’m going to do this is, is to start with an overview the NeCTAR parts through a very high level drive through of the NeCTAR dashboard.
 Hence the NeCTAR mystery tour title.

-Then we’ll launch and access a machine.
+Then in the following session we’ll launch and access a machine.

-By the end of this session you should be able start up and manage your own machines on cloud.
+By the end of the first two sessions you should be able start up and manage your own machines on cloud.
 You’ll also know where to go for support when things turn to custard!

 # Log in to the dashboard